 - Direct deposit.

-- Regular direct debit payments for any loans or credit cards.
+- Regular direct debit payments for credit cards or loans.

 - Direct debit agreements for insurance policies, gym memberships, regular subscriptions or utility bill payments.

-Give your employer or payroll officer your new routing and account number to be sure your salary goes to the right account next time you get paid.
+Give your employer or payroll officer your new routing and account number so that your salary goes to the right account next time you get paid.
 Share the same account information with anyone else who pays you, including child support or any government benefits.

 Avoid overdraft fees by making sure pending payments have cleared before you withdraw any remaining funds.
-If you want to be extra cautious, you can leave some cash in your old account for a short time to cover any payments you may have overlooked.
+If you want to be extra cautious, you can leave some cash in your old account for a short time to cover any recurring payments you may have overlooked.
 This will help you avoid missed payment fees, overdraft fees or penalties.
 Then, you can withdraw remaining funds when you’re ready to close.